 If you have any of these symptoms, call 999 for an ambulance.

-See the Health A-Z topic about Blood poisoning for more information about this condition.
+See blood poisoning for more information about this condition.

 In some cases, the antibiotics that are used to treat cellulitis may also help to remove the abscess.
 However, if this is not the case, the pus will have to be drained from the abscess through a small cut in your skin.